Enric Granados Apartment

-This project presents the reform of a house located in the Eixample district of Barcelona.
-The apartment is an elongated floor with two facades: the main one on Enric Granados street and the opposite to an interior patio.
-The apartment had undergone several renovations that had seriously affected the original elements of the apartment.
+This project involves the renovation of a residence located in the Eixample district of Barcelona.
+The apartment is an elongated floor plan with two facades, one facing Enric Granados Street and the other at the opposite end facing an interior courtyard.
+The apartment had undergone several renovations that had significantly impacted the traditional elements of the space.

-The project revolves around the idea of reawakening the modernist space from a contemporary point of view.
+The project revolves around rejuvenating the modernist space from a contemporary perspective.

-The interior and balcony doors where preserved and restored: moldings, handles and even the frosted upper glass.
-In the bathrooms, two completely opposite doors are introduced: metallic, with straight and light lines.
-The same proportion is used as the old carpentry to create a contrast and in this way to enhance both designs.
+The doors and balconies were preserved and restored, including doorknobs, moldings, and even the frosted upper glass.
+In the bathrooms, two completely opposing doors were installed, made of metal, with straight and lightweight lines.
+The same proportions as the old carpentry were used to create a contrast and thus highlight both designs.

 The original layout was mostly retained, except for the rooms near the main facades, where the interior walls were removed to create a large space that would make the most of natural light.
 In one of these spaces, the kitchen was placed, featuring a very minimalist design with contemporary materials while keeping the modernist influence ever-present.